 When you arrive

 - Online sessions – If we’re meeting online, there's a few things you can do to get set up before we meet.
-You can join the link a few minutes early, here you’ll find options to check your camera, mic and speakers are all working well.
+You can join the link a few minutes early, to check your camera, mic and speakers are all working well.
 Use this time to make sure your head and shoulders are clearly visible and that the lighting is good so I can see you clearly.
 It can be a good idea to have a drink and tissues to hand too.

 - In Person Sessions – When you arrive take a seat in the waiting room, there is usually someone on the front desk if you need anything.
 I’ll come down to get you at the time of your session and there will be tissues and water available in the room.
-You’re welcome to bring your own drink too there are plenty of wonderful independent coffee shops in the highstreet.
+You’re welcome to bring your own drink too there are plenty of wonderful independent coffee shops in the Highstreet.
 There are toilets on both floors, please make sure you’re comfortable before we begin.

 During the Session